dawallin/dawallin.github.io/_posts/2015-05-12-CreatingADeveloperBlogWithJekyll.md

+---
+layout: post
-Creating a developer blog with Jekyll - Overview
+title: Creating a developer blog with Jekyll
-===

-Prerequisites: Basic git knowledge.
+---
 In this blog post I'm going to show how to quickly start a simple blog with the tool that you as a developer use daily and hopefully are most familiar with, Git.

 We will use a popular blog engine called **Jekyll** that uses markdown syntax, which is "compiled" into static blog pages.
 For hosting we choose **Github Pages**, and we will look at how to set it up with your own custom domain.
 After getting the blog up we will link the blog to your other social networks, followed by adding **Google Analytics** for, and last we look at **Google Webmaster Tools** to hint Google to crawl and index your site.

+Prerequisites: Basic git knowledge.

+Overview
+---

  1. Playing with Jekyll
  2. Hosting on Github Pages